Breezy21st/admin-app/README.md

-This is the Admin Site of Al Arabian Oud backend Respository
+This is the Admin Site of Al Arabian Oud backend Repository

-please ensure that the al Arabian oud repository is on your machine and running.
+Please ensure that the Al Arabian Oud repository is on your machine and running.
-This admin web app will not work without the backend.
+Here is the Link to the Backend APP:  https://github.com/Breezy21st/AlArabianOud-Backend This admin web app will not work without the backend.

 on your VSCode terminal run the command: